We combine

 - Patrick Torbey (PhD)

-With a PhD in Genetic Engineering from ENS, Co-Founder & former CTO, Patrick is now CEO of Neoplants and in charge of all the strategic decisions for the company.
+With a PhD in Genetic Engineering from ENS and as Co-Founder & former CTO, Patrick is now our CEO.
+Leading the company with vision and expertise, he’s responsible for driving all strategic decisions and shaping the company’s direction and growth.

 - Iman Tabatabaei (PhD)